Siti Nurhaliza: Biduanita Negara award, return and 30th anniversary (2024–present)

 In March 2025, once again Siti made Malaysian proud when it has been revealed 'Anta Permana' a song released by her in 2018 to be among King Charles III's favourite tunes, earning a spot on his personally curated playlist featuring 17 songs from around the Commonwealth.

-Anta Permana, a single comose by Hael Husaini & Ezra Kong, was featured on The King's Music Room on Apple Music 1.
+"Anta Permana", a single compose by Hael Husaini & Ezra Kong, was featured on The King's Music Room on Apple Music 1.

 Artistry

 Voice

 Siti is musically classified as a coloratura mezzo-soprano.
 She has won "Best Vocal Performance in an Album/Single" from Anugerah Industri Muzik, Malaysia's equivalent of Grammy Awards, 13 times.

 Adjie Esa Poetra, an Indonesian vocal instructor, described Siti as "very careful," noting she "never fails in the tone production and she's able to produce the most artistic and beautiful tone as possible....
 In any songs, she can sing it with ease but powerful other than possessing more than four-octave vocal range."

 M. Nasir, music critic and music composer has praised Siti's voice as saying, "When we talk about her, she is the voice...Give her any songs, she can deliver it very well and it is not a problem to find a suitable song for her."
 He further praised Siti for her experiments with melisma.

 One of her trickiest songs to perform is Kurniaan Dalam Samaran, a Japanese enka-influenced song where it requires her play of transition of alto to soprano vocal tones and she rarely performed it live.
 However, at her 2009 SATU concert, she performed it live, where it received appraisals from critics and fans where one of the reviewers cited her live rendition as, "The Japanese-flavoured song required her to switch from her natural voice to falsetto in a hair-raising cadenza somewhere in the absurdly high range most women vocalists would cringe from.
 But she pulled it off effortlessly, sending shivers down my spine."